bmxdemo/bmxproject/logbook/postings/20171018_1000_Sample_Data/index.md

 ![candidate](TSswitching.png)

-Looking at these time series curves, we can imagine the same two-state system we had initially suggested at the outset of these diode calibration tests.
-There appears to be a higher energy "loud state" and a lower energy "quiet state".
+Looking at these time series curves, its possible that we are observing some type of two-state system.
+There appears to be a higher energy "loud state" and a lower energy "quiet state", perhaps similar to (though weaker than) before.
 The system is switching between the two for some reason.

 When we examine what the spectra look like before and after these power